Housing Assistance Payment (HAP)

 You cannot be discriminated against when renting because you are getting one of certain payments, which include HAP.
 Landlords can no longer state when advertising accommodation that HAP is not accepted.
 If you feel you have been discriminated against by a landlord or their agent, you can make a complaint under the Equal Status Acts.

-- If you are not yet on your local authority’s housing list, you will need to apply by filling in the Housing application form.
+- If you are not yet on your local authority’s housing list, you will need to apply by filling in the social support Social Housing Support Application Form.

 - If you are already on the housing list, you can ask the council for a HAP application form.
 This form only needs to be filled in when you have found suitable accommodation, or if you are already in private rented accommodation and eligible to transfer to HAP.
 Your landlord will need to complete and sign part of the HAP application form.